 Asbury monitors and strengthens its fiscal health by:

 - Requiring an annual audit.
 The most recent audit resulted in an unqualified opinion on all financial statements with no material weaknesses, adjustments or reclassifications cited and full compliance with all debt covenants.

-- Participating in a national accreditation process, operated by the Commission on Accreditation of Rehabilitation Facilities/Continuing Care Accreditation Commission (CARF-CCAC).
+- Participating in a national accreditation process, operated by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 To maintain accreditation, Asbury each year evaluates its financial performance against various benchmarks – including profitability, liquidity and capital structure – to identify trends and evaluate strengths relative to other accredited communities and systems throughout the United States.